-In the latest release of Illustrator CC 2015, Shape tools such as the Rectangle, Rounded Rectangle, Ellipse, Polygon, and Line tools are live, interactive, and dynamically adjustable.
-Easily round corners, create pie slices, increase the number of sides on a polygon, or adjust the dimensions of a shape to precise measurements.
-Edit Live Shapes directly—there's no need to switch to Selection tools for this task.
+In the latest release of Illustrator CC 2015, Shape tools such as the Rectangle, Rounded Rectangle, Ellipse, Polygon, and Line tools are dynamically adjustable and offer a consistent visual experience.

-The on-artboard hinting feature helps you draw perfect shapes such as squares and circles easily without using control keys, while Smart Spacing features let you move and align objects intuitively and accurately.
+On-artboard hinting helps you draw perfect shapes without using control keys, while Smart Spacing features let you move and align objects intuitively and accurately.

-When you draw with the Rectangle or Rounded Rectangle tools, four corner widgets—tiny circles in each corner of the Live Shape—appear.
-Drag a corner widget to change the radius of the corner.
-If you go too far, a red arc appears, indicating you have reached the maximum corner radius.
+When you draw with the Rectangle or Rounded Rectangle tools, four corner widgets appear.
+Drag a corner widget to change the corner radii.
+If you go too far, a red arc appears indicating maximum corner radius.

 The center point widget makes it simple to locate the shape's center—to help position and align objects to the center of your shape.